It's not just the nature of work that has changed; in today's global, increasingly digital-first economy, the needs of workers have also shifted.

 Movability is the key to making these workspaces flexible.
 That is to say, each of the five areas, while having their own distinct features, should be easily accessible.

-The beauty of agile workspaces is that it accounts for a diverse hierarchy of teams.
+Another beauty of agile workspaces is that they account for a diverse hierarchy of teams.
 It is generous and flexible enough to accommodate large, multi-person teams in a way where everyone is sitting across from each other, relaxed and ready to brainstorm.

-But it also, as easily, shows a bias towards two or three people teams who may not visit the workplace until it's their "turn" on stage, so to speak.
+But it also just as easily shows a bias towards two or three people teams who may not visit the workplace until it's their "turn" on stage, so to speak.

 By adding and removing chairs and incorporating a blend of partitioned as well as open working areas, teams can optimize the way they work.